 Representation and empowerment intersect at a specific point in natural hair care products for Black women.
 These brands go beyond being just products; they serve as platforms for visibility, acknowledging and honoring the diversity of Black hair.
 By featuring models and ambassadors with a range of curl patterns and skin tines in their marketing campaigns, these brands challenge conventional beauty norms and empower Black women to embrace their natural selves.

 Actress Tracee Ellis Ross’ brainchild, Pattern Beauty, emerged as a celebration of diverse curl patterns.
-Ross aimed to create a brand that provided products to Black women and encouraged the growth of a community that embraced the beauty of natural hair while advocating for self-acceptance.
+Ross aimed to create a brand that provided products to Black women and encouraged the growth of a community that embraced the beauty of normal hair while advocating for self-acceptance.

 Meeting the Needs of a Growing Movement